 19. Recycling plastic saves twice as much energy as burning it in an incinerator

-21. The world produces more than 14 million tons of Polystyrene (plastic foam) each year
+21. The world produces 400 million tonnes of plastic waste each year

 22. Recycling one ton of plastic bottles saves the equivalent energy usage of a two person household for one year